it-economics/itea-be/kata-instructions.md

 ### Provided Code Base

-- The existing bank account service code with in-memory database implementation.
+- The existing InMemoryProductRepository code with in-memory database implementation.
-- Tests covering the basic functionalities of the service.

 ### Your Task

-- Refactor the service to allow easy replacement of the data storage mechanism.
+- Add additional repository to allow easy replacement of the data storage mechanism.
 - Ensure the core application logic remains unchanged while swapping storage solutions.
 - Write tests to demonstrate that the refactoring doesn't affect the existing functionalities.